 - B. lactis: This probiotic strain helps to inhibit the toxic effects of certain glutens.
 While it won’t necessarily help celiacs, it may help others with a slight gluten intolerance with digestion of carbohydrates.
 Get this friendly bacteria from sourdough and fermented dairy products such as kefir.

 - B. longum: This unique probiotic helps reduce anxiety and GI discomfort related to stress.
 It is also being studied as a possible reducer of colon cancer risk.
 Add this strain to your daily routine through fermented foods.

 - B. infantis: B. infantis aids in lowering levels of inflammation in patients with psoriasis, chronic fatigue syndrome, IBS, and ulcerative colitis.
 You can get this probiotic strain by eating yogurt, olives, sauerkraut, salami, and some cheeses.
 It’s also added to infant formula.

-- B. adolescentis: Not only does this probiotic strain help with GI health, but it also increases immune response and inhibits the growth of various cancers.
+- B. adolescentis: Not only does this probiotic strain help with GI health, but it may also increase immune response and inhibit the growth of various cancers.
 This probiotic strain is added to some dairy products due to its high survival rate to acidity.
 Get a good source of B. adolescentis from yogurt and milk.

 - S. thermophilus: This friendly bacteria can help with digestion and metabolism of vital nutrients.
 Add this probiotic strain to your diet by consuming yogurt and reduced-fat dairy products.